Appease/PushChocolateyPackage/README.md

 ####What is it?

-A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) step that pushes one or more [Chocolatey](https://chocolatey.org/) packages to a .nupkg source
+A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) task that pushes one or more [Chocolatey](https://chocolatey.org/) packages to a .nupkg source

 ####How do I install it?